silviabasile/ADM-Homework-4/README.md

     return data
 ```

-- `create_dict(data)` : This function creates a dictionary in which the keys are the touples
+- `create_dict(data)` : This function creates a dictionary in which the keys are the tuples
     `(author, author_id)` and values are the `id_publication_int`.

     Input: the dataset (data)